deye9/node-multi-tenant/README.md

 ## tenantExists

-checks if the tenant exists.
+Checks if the tenant exists.

 **Parameters**